SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    It is rare that you need to write type annotations in practice.
-   If you provide an initial value for a constant or variable at the point that it is defined, Swift can almost always infer the type to be used for that constant or variable, as described in :ref:`BasicTypes_TypeInference`.
+   If you provide an initial value for a constant or variable at the point that it is defined, Swift can almost always infer the type to be used for that constant or variable, as described in :ref:`TheBasics_TypeInference`.
    In the ``welcomeMessage`` example above, no initial value is provided, and so the type of the ``welcomeMessage`` variable is specified with a type annotation rather than being inferred from an initial value.

-.. _BasicTypes_NamingConstantsAndVariables:
+.. _TheBasics_NamingConstantsAndVariables:

 Naming Constants and Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~